 - Rh factor is determined by the presence of a protein surrounding red blood cells.
 Without the protein, a woman is considered Rh negative.

-- The mother is Rh negative, and her child is born Rh positive, and she starts to build antibodies up against the next Rh positive baby.
+- If the mother is Rh negative, and her child is born Rh positive, she starts to build antibodies up against the next Rh positive baby.

 - During the beginning of the pregnancy, the mother is tested to see if she has been sensitized.
-(Meaning the baby’s red blood cells have been affected my the mother’s developed antibodies).
+(Meaning the baby’s red blood cells have been affected by the mother’s developed antibodies).